 If you have finished up late in the park, consider having dinner at the Teahouse in Stanley Park.
 The restaurant is located at Ferguson Point and offers a romantic setting on the beach.
 It serves delicious Canadian and west coast items.

-Glowbal offers steak and seafood options in a trendy restaurant with exceptional service.
+Alternatively, Glowbal on West Georgia offers steak and seafood options in a trendy restaurant with exceptional service.
 Their food is beautifully presented to match the incredible flavors.

 Must-tries include their Wagyu Striploin, Haida Gwaii Halibut, and Strawberry and Rhubarb Cheesecake with Sorbet.